W. S. Karunaratne: Buddhist studies

-Twelve years later, the Department of Pali and Buddhist Civilization was contemplating the establishment of a separate department of Buddhist Philosophy.
-In 1964, Karunaratne was selected as its first professor (over competing candidate Reverend Dr. Walpola Rahula), becoming the youngest professor of the University of Ceylon.
-He established and developed the new department, and taught at the Peradeniya Campus until 1973.
-During his last few years at Peradeniya, he also served in the capacity of the dean of the Faculty of Arts.
+Twelve years later, the Department of Pali and Buddhist Civilization considered establishing a separate department of Buddhist Philosophy.
+In 1964, Karunaratne was chosen as its first professor (over Reverend Dr. Walpola Rahula).
+This made him the youngest professor at the University of Ceylon.
+He established and developed the new department, teaching at the Peradeniya Campus until 1973.
+During his final years at Peradeniya, he also served as the dean of the Faculty of Arts.

-The university went through a transformation in the 1970s, and the Arts faculty was moved to the Vidyalankara Campus in Kelaniya.
-From 1973 to 1978, Professor Karunaratne continued to be the dean of the Faculty of Arts at Vidyalankara, as well as the Buddhist philosophy chair.
-In addition, he also served as a member of the transitional University of Sri Lanka's board of regents.
+In the 1970s, the university underwent a transformation, and the Arts faculty was moved to the Vidyalankara Campus in Kelaniya.
+From 1973 to 1978, Professor Karunaratne remained the dean of the Faculty of Arts at Vidyalankara, as well as the Buddhist philosophy chair.
+Additionally, he was a member of the transitional University of Sri Lanka's board of regents.

 Diplomacy

-In 1978, President J. R. Jayewardene invited Karunaratne to be Sri Lanka's ambassador to the United States.
+In 1978, President J. R. Jayewardene invited Karunaratne to serve as Sri Lanka's ambassador to the United States.
 Karunaratne took a leave of absence from the university to accept the position in Washington, D.C.
-After a distinguished service as the ambassador to the United States, as well as to the United Mexican States, he returned to teaching at the Vidyalankara Campus until his death in 1986.
+After serving as ambassador to the United States and United Mexican States, he returned to teaching at the Vidyalankara Campus until his death in 1986.

-Oratory

-Apart from his academic achievements, Karunaratne was well known throughout Sri Lanka for his remarkable ability to make public speeches on almost any given subject.
-He is referred to by some as the "Silver Tongue of Asia".
-He was well known for his intellect and the unique knowledge and memory of the Buddhist Cannon; the Tripitaka.
-His public-speaking sessions were often two to three hours long.
-While scholars were pursuing him to dig into his deep philosophical knowledge, politicians were pursuing him to make speeches on behalf of them to draw bigger crowds.

 Politics

-After the '1956 revolution', Karunaratne was drawn to Sri Lanka's national politics.
-He became a confidant of statesman Philip Gunawardena of the Mahajana Eksath Peramuna (MEP) (English: People's United Front), and travelled throughout the country making speeches on behalf of the MEP.
-In the March 1960 national elections, Karunaratne contested the Kandy electorate, running against E.L Senanayake of the United National Party (UNP).
-Karunaratne lost the election by a few hundred votes and returned to the University.
-In 1970, Karunaratne was persuaded by Dudley Senanayake to run in Senanayake's home electorate for the UNP, but he again lost by a narrow margin and returned to his academic profession.
+After the '1956 revolution', Karunaratne became involved in Sri Lanka's national politics.
+He became a confidant of statesman Philip Gunawardena of the Mahajana Eksath Peramuna (MEP) and traveled throughout the country giving speeches on behalf of the MEP.
+In the March 1960 national elections, Karunaratne contested the Kandy electorate, running against E.L.
+Senanayake of the United National Party (UNP).
+Karunaratne lost the election by a few hundred votes and returned to university.
+In 1970, Dudley Senanayake persuaded Karunaratne to run in Senanayake's home electorate for the UNP, but he again lost by a narrow margin and returned to his academic profession.
 In 1978, Karunaratne accepted an invitation from J.R.
 Jayewardene to become the UNP's chief spokesperson.
-He crossed the country, making political speeches supporting Jayewardene to form the next government.
-The campaign was a success, and it is widely believed that Karunaratne was the chief architect of the UNP's landslide victory.
+He campaigned across the country, making political speeches to support Jayewardene.